-- iv Appeals are lying pending before the Dy.
-Excise & Taxation Commissioner-Appeal, Punjab against the Order received from Excise and Taxation Deptt., Punjab in respect of Year 2009-10 and 2010-11 demanding a sum of Rs.450.41 Lacs towards the cess imposed by the State Govt. on exports.
-The company has challenged the validity of imposition of cess on export in its appeal as the same is not permissible under article 286 of the Constitution of India.
-Further demand has been raised for Rs.
-5.41 Lacs after completing the Sales Tax assessment for AY 2011-12 against which appeal has been filed. - v II.
+- iv Joint Director (Investigation) cum Deputy Commissioner State Tax, Bhatinda had served notice for hearing regarding Company appeal under section 62 of the PVAT Act 2005 for the additional demand created under the PIDB Act 2002 for the FY 2009-10, FY 2010-11 & FY 2011-12 amounting to Rs.
+455.67 Lacs The Company has filed appeal in Chandigarh Tribunal and the matter is yet to be listed. - v II.
 An appeal before the Customs, Excise & Service Tax Appellate Tribunal, New Delhi is lying pending against the order of Commissioner of Central Excise (Appeals), Delhi -III in respect of additional excise duty of Rs.
 42.91 Lacs demanded by the Excise department in connection of dispute over classification of goods food product produced at Bahalgarh Factory- as per the Central Tariff Act.
-As the matter is still pending before the Tribunal, no provision in the books of accounts have been made - vi During the financial year 2016-17, the company has received an order from Hon.'ble Central Excise and Service Tax Appellate Tribunal, New Delh (CETSTAT) against the order passed by Commissioner of Service Tax (Adjudication), New Delhi demanding a service tax of Rs.259.25 Lacs.
-The Hon'ble CETSTAT vide its order dated 16/02/2017 has granted major relief of Rs.250.13 Lacs against the aforesaid demand. - vii VAT-Delhi had raised the demand of 726.93 Lacs against pending 'F' forms in respect of years 2015-2016 & 2016-2017.
-Pending F forms were related to six quarter out of the above, for five quarter all F forms were submitted and an order dated 16-08-2022 has been received, nullifying the demands of these quarters.
-For quarter one for the year 2016-2017 F forms are pending, there a demand of Rs.
+As the matter is still pending before the Tribunal, no provision in the books of accounts have been made. - vi During the financial year 2016-17, the company has received an order from Hon. ble Central Excise and Service Tax Appellate Tribunal, New Delh (CETSTAT) against the order passed by Commissioner of Service Tax (Adjudication), New Delhi demanding a service tax of Rs.
+259.25 Lacs.
+The Hon ble CETSTAT vide its order dated 16/02/2017 has granted major relief of Rs.
+250.13 Lacs against the aforesaid demand. - vii VAT-Delhi had raised the demand of 726.93 Lacs against pending 'F' forms in respect of years 2015-2016 & 2016-2017.
+Pending F forms were related to six quarter out of the above, for five quarter all F forms were submitted and an order dated 16-08-2022 has been received, nullifying the demands of these quarter.
+For quarter one for the year 2016-2017 F forms are pending there a demand of Rs.
 22.63 Lacs has been raised by VAT-Delhi.
 Appeal against the said order has been filed with VAT-Delhi.
+The Department has passed an order nullifying the demand, thus there is no liability to the discharge with regard to "F" Form.